Short answer

 There are two kinds of suspension, and knowing which one you have tells you how serious it is:

-- Soft suspension.Your profile is still visible to customers, but you've lost the ability to manage it — the dashboard shows it as suspended.
-This is usually the milder case.
+- Soft suspension.Your profile is still visible to customers, but you've lost the ability to manage it, the dashboard shows it as suspended.
+This is usually the milder case, and sometimes editing back a single bad field is enough.

 - Hard suspension.
 Your profile is removed entirely from Google Maps and Search.
-This is the one that hits your visibility immediately and needs a reinstatement request.
+This is the one that hits your visibility immediately and needs a reinstatement request with evidence.

 Why Google suspends a Business Profile

 - Address problems.Using a virtual office, a PO box, a coworking space, or an address you can't prove you operate from.
-Service-area businesses (that visit customers) should hide their address, not display a fake one.
+Service-area businesses that visit customers should hide the addressand set a service area, not display a location they don't staff.

-- Lots of edits at once— changing your name, address, category and website in a short window can look suspicious to Google's automated review and trip a suspension.
+- Lots of edits at once.Changing your name, address, category and website in a short window looks suspicious to Google's automated review and can trip a suspension on its own, even if every individual value is legitimate.

-- Duplicate listingsfor the same business, or details that don't match what Google sees about you elsewhere on the web.
+- Duplicate listingsfor the same business, or details that don't match what Google sees about you elsewhere on the web (your website, Companies House, directories).

-- Review manipulation — buying reviews, or a burst of obviously fake ones — can flag the whole profile.
+- Review manipulation.
+Buying reviews, or a sudden burst of obviously fake ones, can flag the whole profile, see why buying Google reviews backfires.

 Before you touch anything